Joystream/joystream/testnets/acropolis/discovery-module.md

 - `peerIdByAccount`: A map of Account IDs to `IPNSPeerId`.
 The map value also contains lifetime parameters in order to gracefully remove outdated entries.

-- `accountInfoLifetime`: A time-to-live for entries in the `peerIdByAccount` table.
+- `AccountInfoLifetime`: A time-to-live for entries in the `PeerIdByAccount` table.
   Configured from the genesis block.

 ## Events